N-ary group: Inverses / unique solutions

 The inverse axiom is generalized as follows: in the case of binary operations the existence of an inverse means ax = b has a unique solution for x, and likewise xa = b has a unique solution.
 In the ternary case we generalize this to abx = c, axb = c and xab = c each having unique solutions, and the n-ary case follows a similar pattern of existence of unique solutions and we get an n-ary quasigroup.

 Definition of n-ary group

 An n-ary group is an n-ary semigroup which is also an n-ary quasigroup.

+Structure of n-ary groups

+Post gave a structure theorem for an n-ary group in terms of an associated group.

 Identity / neutral elements

 In the 2-ary case, there can be zero or one identity elements: the empty set is a 2-ary group, since the empty set is both a semigroup and a quasigroup, and every inhabited 2-ary group is a group.
 In n-ary groups for n ≥ 3 there can be zero, one, or many identity elements.